Healthy Holiday Nutrition Tips for the Whole Family

-It doesn't matter what time of year it is or what you're celebrating, without some healthy holiday nutrition tips, it's easy to overindulge!
+It doesn't matter what time of year it is or what you're celebrating; without some healthy holiday eating tips, it's easy to overindulge!

 There's always a “reason” to overeat and overdrink (and a built-in excuse) because it's Christmas, New Year's Eve, the 4th of July, your birthday, your friend's birthday …